Free Interpreting Service for allied health professionals

 - pre-booked phone interpreting

 - video remote interpreting.

 Immediate phone interpreting is most useful for unplanned interactions.
 It provides:

 - access to more than 2700 interpreters in more than 150 different languages

 - interpreting services 24 hours a day, 7 days a week

 - connection to an interpreter within a few minutes of calling.

-When telephone interpreting is not suitable, TIS National can arrange an interpreter to arrive on-site for a face-to-face appointment.
+When phone interpreting is not suitable, TIS National can arrange an interpreter to arrive on-site for a face-to-face appointment.
 This may be important when the consultation is particularly complicated or is sensitive in nature.
 For example, where a provider needs to give complex or technical instructions or rely heavily on non-verbal cues.
 On-site assignments must be booked for a minimum of 90 minutes.

 You may also wish to use on-site interpreting if you have several patients who need the same language interpreter and are able to schedule these so that one interpreter can attend for several back-to-back appointments.

 As an alternative to on-site interpreting, TIS National offers video remote interpreting.
-Video remote interpreting complements TIS National’s existing on-site and telephone interpreting services.
+Video remote interpreting complements TIS National’s existing on-site and phone interpreting services.
 It provides agencies with added flexibility when booking interpreters for engagements with non-English speaking clients.